Break in the Circle: Production

 It was the first feature produced by Michael Carreras and was shot on location in Polperro, London, and Hamburg.

+Doreen Carwithen composed the score for the film, Jimmy Sangster was Production Manager, J. Elder Wills was Production Designer and Phil Leakey handled Makeup.
+Filming began 22 August 1954.

+Release

+The film was trade shown on 10 February 1955 and released in the UK on 28 February 1955; it was released in the US in 1957.

 Reception

 The Monthly Film Bulletin wrote: "Break in the Circle is a schoolboy adventure yarn, moving quite fast along heavily American-influenced lines.
 Occasionally, however, the profusion of bullets, fights and escapes strains the credibility necessary even to this type of entertainment.
 The characters are stock inventions and are played as such, and the dialogue (notably that of the hero) deals too freely in a stale wisecracking idiom.
 Efficient use is made of the location backgrounds, and the quality of the colour is good.
 A rousing romp for the unsophisticated."

 Picturegoer wrote: "Eva Bartok is delightfully provocative as the heroine and Forrest Tucker is first-rate.
 But why wasn't Marius Goring, who plays the financier, given more scope."

 Picture Show wrote: "Exciting drama of the rescue of an elderly scientist from Germany by a young man who lets nothing stand in' his way.
 Well acted and told."

 Leslie Halliwell said: "Routine action yarn of cross and double-cross."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "This is an efficient and energetic British thriller, not without the odd moment of humour."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Robust thriller with a vein of humour."